2022

 2019

-On the last day of June, Chantilly Arts & Elegance Richard Mille lived up to its reputation and the 18,000 spectators enjoyed a Sunday in the country, parades of exceptional cars as well as numerous activities for young and old alike.
-It was also the theatre of several celebrations of different anniversaries: Bentley’s and Ballot’s centenary, Bugatti’s 110th, the 50th of iconic 917 Porsche, the Zonda Pagani’s 20th and the 50th of Jackie Stewart’s Formula 1 world title with Matra.
-Nine concept-cars were in competition for the Concours d’Elegance.
+On this last day of June, Chantilly Arts & Elegance Richard Mille lived up to its reputation, and the 18,000 spectators enjoyed a Sunday in the countryside between the parades of exceptional cars and the many events for young and old.
+It was also an opportunity to celebrate several anniversaries: the centenaries of Bentley and Ballot, the 110th anniversary of Bugatti, the 50th anniversary of the iconic Porsche 917, the 20th anniversary of the Pagani Zonda and the 50th anniversary of Jackie Stewart's Formula 1 title in a Matra.
+Nine concept cars are in the running for the Concours d'Elegance.

 Best of Show Concours d’Etat